Hiring the right talent, and doing it at scale, is a challenge in and of itself.

 However, a candidate-first application process is critical if you hope to hire at scale while still capturing the interest of the right candidates.
 Consider that most candidates are less likely to complete a job application that takes 20 minutes or longer, while 64% of applicants will share poor application experiences with friends.

-To ensure you’re attracting the right candidates, and incentivizing them to pursue and complete an application, you’ll need to:
+To ensure you and your talent team attract the right candidates for open roles and incentivizing them to pursue and complete an application, you’ll need to:

 - Write thorough, inclusive job descriptions